- What thermostat wire color is likely to go to which terminal on the thermostat.

 - Basic electrical safety and standards for wiring color

-- The function of each wire terminal on the average thermostat and highlighting some of the differences in those functions from manufacturer to manufacturer.
+- The function of each wire terminal on the average thermostat.
+Additionally highlighting some of the differences in those functions from manufacturer to manufacturer.

 Thermostat Wiring Colors Code | HVAC Control – Safety and Standards

 You will always want to follow the thermostat manufacturers instructions whenever changing the thermostat.
 Always turn the power off!You can do this at the air handler and condenser.
 Always make sure there is no voltage at the transformer before proceeding.
-The thermostat wire colors below are the most likely colors used for most installations however your thermostat wire colors may be different than what is indicated here.
+The thermostat wire colors below are the most likely colors used for most installations.
+However, your thermostat wire colors may be different than what is indicated here.
 There is no official standard for thermostat wire colors.
 You can consider this the standard wiring colors for thermostat and HVAC equipment.
-Thermostat wiring colors are not standardized.
-However these are the most common wiring methods used based on my years of experience in the HVAC field where I successfully wired many thermostats.
+Standards for thermostat wiring colors do not exist except for here and a few other references on the internet.
+However, these are the most common wiring methods used.
+This is based on my years of experience in the HVAC field where I successfully wired many thermostats.